performant-software/Neatline/docs/final/neatline-stylesheets.md

 # Styling Exhibits with Neatline-Flavored CSS

+## At a Glance

+  - Neatline 2.0 makes it possible to use a dialect of CSS to perform bulk updates on large groups of records.
+  - Neatline-infected CSS uses a custom set of rules that correspond to the properties on the record data model.
+  - Groups of records are selected using the CSS class syntax, with record tags providing the class names.

 ## Quick reference (for the impatient)

 Neatline 2.0 makes it possible to use a simplified, Neatline-inflected dialect of CSS - integrated directly into the editing environment - to perform bulk updates on large groups of related records clustered together by tags (see the "Editing Record Groups" guide for more information about tags).